NajibHossain49/Text-to-Image-Generation-Web-App/README.md

 ## 🔗 **Alternative Link**

-If the main link is unavailable, you can also access the project at [Alternative Demo](Text-to-Image-Generator.surge.sh).
+If the main link is unavailable, you can also access the project at [Alternative Demo](https://Text-to-Image-Generator.surge.sh){:target="_blank"}.